 The Group will not:

 Any productive group must have guideposts by which to evaluate progress.
 We plan to make that evaluation according to the criteria below.

 This charter identifies the following deliverables and recognizes that this may need revision as the Group evolves.
-For the current set of active deliverables,

 By definition, the Group needs to attract diverse disciplinary expertise to be successful.
 We are open to any approach that may further our purpose, and have an inclination towards appreciative inquiry.
 We encourage leads for each relevant discipline, necessarily including but not limited to psychology, sociology, cultural studies, political science, ecology, and technology.